Legal implications of owning chickens

-If you are thinking of keeping some chickens in your garden there are a few legal implications which you should bear in mind.
-This article looks at the main ones.
+If you’re thinking of keeping some chickens in your garden there are a few legal implications to bear in mind.

-You should also be aware that the keeping of chickens, will in some circumstances amount to a nuisance, for example, if they are kept in close proximity to another dwelling house.
+Keeping chickens could, in some circumstances, amount to a nuisance; for example, if they are kept in close proximity to another dwelling house.

 Restrictions on feeding chickens

 The Animal By-products Regulations (EC) No. 1774/2002 prohibits ‘catering waste’ from being fed to farmed animals, which includes hens kept for domestic purposes.

 The term ‘catering waste’ is very wide and includes all waste food originating from domestic household kitchens, as well as from commercial catering facilities and restaurants.
 It is, therefore, illegal under these regulations for you to feed your chickens with vegetable scraps.